 Year ended December 31,

-(\$ in thousands) 2020 2019 2018
+(\$ in thousands) 2021 2020 2019

-Acquisition-related intangibles \$19,492 \$9,917 \$7,919
+Acquisition-related intangibles \$79,932 \$52,126 \$25,329

-Software 7,467 3,895 2,052
+Software 8,464 7,467 3,895

-Reseller buyouts 58 58 58
+Reseller buyouts 58 58

-Amortization \$27,017 \$13,870 \$10,029
+Amortization \$88,396 \$59,651 \$29,282

-Depreciation 1,156 698 392
+Depreciation 1,296 1,156 698

-Total Depreciation and amortization (1) \$28,173 \$14,568 \$10,421
+Total Depreciation and amortization (1) \$89,692 \$60,807 \$29,980

+-

 - (1) Adjusted Net Income is adjusted to exclude amortization of all acquisition-related intangibles as such amounts are inconsistent in amount and frequency and are significantly impacted by the timing and/or size of acquisitions (see corresponding adjustments in the reconciliation of net income to Adjusted Net Income presented above).
 Management believes that the adjustment of acquisition-related intangible amortization supplements GAAP financial measures because it allows for greater comparability of operating performance.
 Although we exclude amortization from acquisition-related intangibles from our non-GAAP expenses, management believes that it is important for investors to understand that such intangibles were recorded as part of purchase accounting and may contribute to revenue generation.
 Amortization of intangibles that relate to past acquisitions will recur in future periods until such intangibles have been fully amortized.
-Any future acquisitions may result in the amortization of additional intangibles. - (n) Represents the weighted average number of shares of Class A common stock outstanding (on as-converted basis) for the year ended December 31, 2020, and the period from July 11, 2019 to December 31, 2019 (in each case, excluding shares that were subject to forfeiture) - (o) Adjustment for incremental depreciation and amortization recorded due to fair-value adjustments under ASC 805 in the Successor Period. - (p) Represents pro forma income tax adjustment effect associated with items adjusted above.
-As Hawk Parent, as the accounting Predecessor, was not subject to income taxes, the tax effect above was calculated on the adjustments related to the Successor period only.
+Any future acquisitions may result in the amortization of additional intangibles. - (p) Represents non-cash deferred debt issuance costs. - (q) Represents pro forma income tax adjustment effect associated with items adjusted above and the tax effect adjustment of removing legacy commission restructuring charges for the years ended December 31, 2021 and 2020, and the period from July 11, 2019 to December 31, 2019 (reflected in the "Combined" 2019 column above).
+Beginning the quarter ended December 31, 2021, we changed our method of calculating Adjusted EBITDA and Adjusted Net Income by removing the adjustment related to legacy commission restructuring charges and their tax effects. - (r) Represents the weighted average number of shares of Class A common stock outstanding (on an as-converted basis assuming conversion of outstanding Post-Merger Repay Units) for the years ended December 31, 2021 and 2020, and the period from July 11, 2019 to December 31, 2019.
+These numbers do not include any shares issuable upon conversion of our 2026 Notes.
+See the reconciliation of basic weighted average shares outstanding to the non-GAAP Class A common stock outstanding on an as-converted basis for each respective period below: